Course resource help for Pathways programmes

 Citing your sources (also called referencing) is an essential part of your academic work and is explained fully on our page Reference and avoid plagiarism.

-Use Cite Them Right to check how to reference a wide range of sources (books, journal articles, web sites) in exactly the same Harvard style used at Brookes.
+Cite Them Right shows you how to reference a wide range of sources (books, journal articles, web sites and many more) in exactly the same Harvard style used at Oxford Brookes.
+It also gives advice on using your sources in your written work and avoiding plagiarism.

 Use LibrarySearch to find books and articles

-Academic Search Complete and Business Source Complete (via EBSCO)
+Academic Search Complete, Business Source Complete & more

 NB if you're studying Business, make sure you explore the Business databases section below

+Academic Search Complete and Business Source Complete are available on a web platform called EBSCO.
 Brookes has access to around 20 other EBSCO databases.
 They all look the same and you can search them individually or in combination.
-The video guide above shows you how to search any of these EBSCO databases.
+The guide above shows you how to search any of these EBSCO databases.

 Business databases